 A contract with the Ministry of Social Development funds Employment and Vocational Services.

 Other funding is mainly through Work and Income benefits (residential support subsidy) and grants from local and national charitable funding bodies.

 Grants are also sourced for major capital expenditure and new projects, which are outside existing contracts.

 Te Whare Mahana Trust Board

 Te Whare Mahana Trust became a Charitable Trust in 2011.
-There are eight Trust Board members providing governance and direction.
+The Trust Board members provide governance and direction.
 The trustees come from a range of relevant backgrounds and just like the staff, they share a passion and commitment to the organisation.

 JOCELYN TRACEY (CHAIR)

 Jocelyn has great admiration for the excellent and expert support provided by the Te Whare Mahana team to people with mental health issues, and the valuable difference it makes to them, the local and wider communities.
 She is pleased to dedicate her time and energy to the Te Whare Mahana Trust as Chairperson of the Board.